Nicholasglim/r_projects/Report.md

 ### Introduction
 Cardiovascular disease is the leading cause of death, accounting for nearly 1/3 of all deaths worldwide.
 A further 1/3 of cardiovascular deaths occur in people under 70 years old.
 Lifestyle factors such as an abundance of unhealthy food and general lack of exercise has contributed significantly to the development of cardiovascular disease.

-The dataset consists of the dependent variable of heart disease and 11 independent variables of age, sex, chest pain type, resting blood pressure, cholesterol, fasting blood sugar, resting electrocardiogram, max heart rate, exercise angina, old peak and ST slope.
+The dataset consists of the Dependent Variable of heart disease and 11 Independent Variables of age, sex, chest pain type, resting blood pressure, cholesterol, fasting blood sugar, resting electrocardiogram, max heart rate, exercise angina, old peak and ST slope.

 Through the use of Machine Learning algorithms, procedures for early detection of cardiovascular disease for doctors and nurses will be streamlined and remedial action can be taken.